sitamgithub-MSIT/MalDetect/README.md

   - `logger.py`: This file contains the code for logging during training and prediction.
   - `exception.py`: This file contains the custom exceptions used in the project.

-- `static/`: This directory contains the CSS stylesheet and JavaScript files for the web application.
+- `static/`: This directory contains the web application's CSS stylesheet and JavaScript files.

   - `css/`: This directory contains the custom CSS stylesheet for the web application.
   - `js/`: This directory contains the image upload JavaScript file for the web application.

 - `templates/`: This directory contains the HTML templates for the web application.
 The templates are:

-  - `index.html`: This file contains the code for the home page of the web application.
+  - `index.html`: This file contains the code for the web application's home page.
 It contains a brief description of the project and an image upload placeholder.
   - `layout.html`: This file contains the code for the layout of the web application.
 It is used as a base template for the other templates.
   - `result.html`: This file contains the code for the web application's prediction page, which displays the prediction results.